samir-web2526/university-medical-center-full-stack-project/university-medical-center-client/README.md

 - [Contact](#contact)

 ## About The Project
-University Medical Center is an intuitive healthcare management system that allows patients to seamlessly book appointments, view medical records, and interact with doctors.
-The platform includes role-based dashboards, medicine and inventory management for administrators, appointment scheduling features, and a modern responsive UI for an enhanced user experience across all devices.
+University Medical Center is an intuitive healthcare management system that allows patients to seamlessly view medical records, and interact with doctors.
+The platform includes role-based dashboards, medicine and inventory management for administrators, and a modern responsive UI for an enhanced user experience across all devices.

 ## Features
-- **Role-based dashboards** for Admin, Doctor, and Patient
+- **Role-based dashboards** for Admin, Doctor, and Student
 - **Advanced medicine inventory** and management system
 - **Secure JWT-based authentication**
 - **Fully responsive modern UI** with sleek animations